Caofeidian, Tangshan: People's Republic of China

 After the surrender of Japan in 1945, the People's Liberation Army established farming offices in the area.
 The area remained a hodgepodge of farms and zones devoted to land reclamation for nearly 40 years.
 In 1982, part of the area was reorganized as Tanghai County (唐海县 (Tánghǎi Xiàn)).

-Chinese economic reform permitted foreign investment in Tianjin in 1984, creating an industrial production boom in surrounding cities, including Tangshan.
+Reform and opening up permitted foreign investment in Tianjin in 1984, creating an industrial production boom in surrounding cities, including Tangshan.
 Efforts to reduce pollution in nearby Beijing in advance of the 2008 Summer Olympics prompted the movement of heavy industry out of Beijing, with land reclamation commencing in 2000 to support the transfer of the Shougang Group steel and iron production facilities from Beijing's core.
 These facilities were relocated to present-day Caofeidian District over the period 2005 to 2010.

 Reclamation transformed the small island south of Tangshan into the much larger peninsula that became Caofeidian District.
 Reclamation was selected as a cheaper and less disruptive alternative compared to the relocation of existing rural communities, which would have otherwise been required given the region's density.

 Caofeidian District was announced as a key project in the Eleventh Five-Year Plan, prompting additional growth of heavy industry in the district.
 In 2003, the Caofeidian Port was constructed to further promote industry growth, increasing capacity to support large ships up to 300K tons.
 Economic growth initiated a focus on urbanization to house the necessary workforce, with Caofeidian being selected as the location of one of the first eco-cities in China in 2005.

 In October 2008, the Hebei provincial government approved the creation of Caofeidian New District.
 On March 14, 2009, Caofeidian New District was created, although it remained under the jurisdiction of Fengnan District and Tanghai County.
 Caofeidian New District was composed of three primary subdivisions: the Caofeidian Eco-City, Caofeidian Industrial Area, and the Caofeidian Port, along with several divisions mostly made up of farms.

 On July 11, 2012, the State Council approved the abolition of Tanghai County, and the promotion of Caofeidian New District to district status.

 The Caofeidian East Railway Station connects the district to the broader region, with passenger service to Tangshan starting in 2018 and to Beijing in 2019.